 How to Fake GPS Location on iPhone

-Looking to trick your iPhone into believing you are in a different place?
-It’s possible to do it but not with any simple software tweaks.
-In fact, the iPhone contains sophisticated software and hardware that allows it to pinpoint your whereabouts with surprising accuracy.
+So is there any way to trick your iPhone into believing you are in a different place?
+It’s possible, but not with any simple software tweaks.

 Faking GPS location can help with certain games like Pokémon Go.
-However, it doesn’t work with all apps, not to mention that certain games are quite good at sniffing this out, which can result in a ban.
+However, it doesn’t work with all apps, and many apps attempt to prevent GPS spoofing.

-Finally, if you decide to jailbreak your iPhone, it might mess up your phone in more ways than one, including voiding the warranty.
+Finally, if you decide to try to jailbreak your iPhone, it might mess up or even brick your device in more ways than one, including voiding the warranty.

-This method requires iBackupBot a third-party tool for making changes to backup files.
-It would be advisable to create another backup without any changes just to be on the safe side.
+This method requires iBackupBot, a third-party tool for making changes to backup files.
+It would be advisable to first create a primary backup of your unmodified system just to be on the safe side.

 After connecting your iPhone to a computer, launch iTunes and click on the iPhone icon to access more options.
 Select “Back Up Now” (keep “Encrypt iPhone” unchecked).